 What problems in journalism can AI help solve?

 Policy Exchange Forum II and Open Conference

-The second Policy Exchange Forum will be held in Cambridge (MA) on October 20, 2017.
-This session is co-sponsored by the Digital Initiative at Harvard Business School and the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School.
-This timely conversation will include two discussions.
-The first session will address the question: “What are possible futures for the relationship between publishers and advertisers?”.
-The second session will address the question: “How can platforms, news publishers, and advertising agencies shape the quality of advertising?”
+The second Policy Exchange Forum took place in Cambridge (MA) on October 20, 2017.
+This session was co-sponsored by the Digital Initiative at Harvard Business School and the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School.
+This timely conversation included two discussions.
+The first session addressed the question: “What are possible futures for the relationship between publishers and advertisers?”.
+The second one addressed the question: “How can platforms, news publishers, and advertising agencies shape the quality of advertising?”

 The morning session (8 to 12:45pm) was a Policy Exchange Forum closed to the public; the afternoon session (1:30 to 4:30pm) was a public conference entitled “The Future of Advertising and Publishing: Finding New Revenue Models for Journalism in the Digital Age”.

 1:30pm Welcome Address from David Homa (Digital Initiative)

 1:40pm Opening Remarks (David Carroll, The New School)

 2:00pm Panel I – Social Distribution, Advertising and the Free Press